tuomashatakka/cc2k/README.md

 ### Where To Begin
 ### Some Example Tasks
 ## Troubleshooting/Problems
+### Getting Stuck
+If at any point you get stuck the current solution is to delete the docker containers and run a new instance, thus resetting the game.
 ### Reporting bugs
 Nothing is perfect and always open to improvement, we welcome you to break our API and report any findings to your solita contact person (firstname.surname@solita.fi).
 ### Know Bugs